aussie-battler/A3_scarCODE_Bundle/README.md

 - PSR script needs *a3_scarCODE_PSR* in *@epochhive\addons* <br />
 **Make sure to repack the contents of the server-side folder into a pbo named exactly the same as the folder they came in**

+#### Additional info
+- If you want to use PvE/Anti-PvP script, you will need to place onPlayerKilled.sqf in the root of your missionfile.<br />

 #### Config file locations
 **PSR:** `scarCODE\PSR\config_PSR.hpp` and `a3_scarCODE_PSR\putUIDsInHere.sqf` <br />
 **PVE:** `scarCODE\PVE\fn_initPVE.sqf` <br />